 March is a transition time between winter and spring.
 It is also a popular month for spring book fairs and spring break.
-The books in my March book list include a few women’s history books, St. Patrick’s Day stories and spring titles.
+The picture books in my March book list include a few women’s history books, St. Patrick’s Day stories and spring titles.

 Disclosure: This post may contain affiliate links, meaning I receive a small commission if you decide to make a purchase through one of my links, at no cost to you.
 Please read my disclosure policy for more information.